danbz/aesthetic-programming/source/figurelist.md

 * Figure 5.5: Langton's Ant - Initial steps
 * Figure 5.6: Langton's Ant - Process
 * Figure 5.7: Langton's Ant - a snapshot of emergence
-* Figure 6.1: A screenshot of the game ToFu Go!, developed and designed by Francis Lam.
-Image courtesy of the designer
+* Figure 6.1: A screenshot of the game ToFu Go!, developed and designed by Francis Lam, (image courtesy of the designer)
 * Figure 6.2: A screenshot of the Eating tofu game
 * Figure 7.1: The installation of Vocable Code, detail
 * Figure 7.2: The live coding/educational version of Vocable Code
-* Figure 7.3: The font Type with Pride
+* Figure 7.3: The font Type with Pride, (image from https://www.typewithpride.com/)
 * Figure 7.4: Snippets of Vocable Code concerning the first conditional structure
 * Figure 7.5: Snippets of Vocable Code concerning the second conditional structure
 * Figure 7.6: Snippets of Vocable Code concerning the third conditional structure